flalom/drugsens/README.md

 ### QuPath script used

-To make this code locally available:
+To make the QuPath script locally available within the working directory, with the currents date:

 ``` r
 library("DRUGSENS")
 generate_qupath_script()
 ```

-This function will generate a `script_for_qupath.txt` file with the code that one can copy/paste into the QuPath's script manager.
+This function will generate a `script_for_qupath.txt` file with the code that one can copy/paste into the __QuPath's script manager__.
 All the sections that contain \<\> should be replaced with the user experimental information.
 The `columnsToInclude` in the script should also be user defined, depending on the markers used.

-It is very important that the file naming structure QuPath's output is maintained for `DRUGSENS` to work correctly.
+It is very important that the file naming structure of the QuPath's output is maintained for `DRUGSENS` to work correctly.

 ``` groovy
 //This groovy snipped script was tested with QuPath 4